 Story hours are a great opportunity to engage children in reading at an early age.
 Public libraries offer story hours and special programs to introduce young children to books, rhymes, music, and other fun activities.

-The whole family will enjoy the U.S. Botanic Garden.
-They offer a scavenger hunt where older kids will be off to identify plants and get their passports stamped.
+The whole family will enjoy the U.S. Botanic Garden which offers a scavenger hunt where older kids head off to identify plants and get their passports stamped.
 Little ones will enjoy the Children’s Garden where they can play in the playhouse, pump water, go digging, and water the plants.

-After going through the museum the family can dine at the Mitsitam Native Foods Café and sample foods from different Native cultures.
+After going through the museum, dine at the Mitsitam Native Foods Café and sample foods from different Native cultures.